Permanent Highway Maintenance for Kent & the South East

 Key advantages

-- Permanent waterproof reinstatement
+- Permanent waterproof surface repair

 - No cold joints